justinkgibbons89/CountdownRing/README.md

 			} else {
 				/// Show the countdown ring.
 It will animate automatically when it appears.
 				CountdownRing(
-					isFinished: self.$isFinished, /// pass in the `isFinished` binding
+					isFinished: $countdownIsFinished, /// pass in the `isFinished` binding
 					gradientColors: [.pink, .orange] /// set the colors for the gradient )
 			}